p9221066/ios-xe-mdt/README.md

 3. In "docker-compose.yml" file, replace <root-directory-path> with your local directory path name.

-4. Launch the containers using command
+4. Launch the containers using the command

 docker-compose up -d